JetBrains/Qodana/topics/circleci.md

 ## Before you start

+<link-summary>Steps to complete before running %product%.</link-summary>

 ### Qodana Cloud

+<link-summary>Learn how to generate a project token using %cloud%.</link-summary>

 <include from="lib_qd.topic" element-id="cicd-cloud-intro"/>

 ### Prepare your project

+<link-summary>Prepare your project in CircleCI.</link-summary>

 <procedure>
     <step>In your CircleCI organization settings, navigate to the <ui-path>Contexts</ui-path> section and define the <code>qodana</code> <a href="%context%">context</a>.</step>